-To boot, any great re-imaginer and re-presenter of ancient texts is bound to cross lines that most of us would consider sacred.
+To boot, any great re-imaginer and re-presenter of ancient texts are bound to cross lines that most of us would consider sacred.
 Whether the crossing of these lines is inconsistent with the path leading to liberation is up to the reader.

-Chögyam taught many students to explore their wild natures so that they could know their passions, depths and limits.
-He encouraged others to seek authenticity in pursuit of knowing their gifts, values and uniqueness.
+Chögyam taught many students to explore their wild natures so that they could know their passions, depths, and limits.
+He encouraged others to seek authenticity in pursuit of knowing their gifts, values, and uniqueness.

 Given the wide berth he gave his followers, Chögyam may have imagined that each soul would eventually tire of these mundane activities and seek the divine.